sartikmj/Business-Intelligence-Dashboard/readme.md

 <!-- All the dependencies installed for backend -->

  ->npm i react-redux @reduxjs/toolkit react-datepicker react-router-dom @mui/material @emotion/react @emotion/styled @mui/icons-material @mui/x-data-grid @nivo/core @nivo/bar @nivo/geo @nivo/pie

+-ThemeProvider

+<ThemeProvider> — What It Is
+<ThemeProvider> is a component from Material UI (MUI) (and also from styled-components/emotion) that lets you apply a custom theme (colors, typography, spacing, etc.) to your entire React app or a part of it.

+🔧 What It Does
+It makes your theme available to all components inside it via React Context, so MUI components (like <Button>, <Typography>, etc.) will automatically use the styles from your theme.